13rac1/twemoji-color-font/README.md

 emerge twemoji-color-font
 ```

-## Install on OS X
+## Install on macOS
 Both SVGinOT versions are available from releases:
 https://github.com/eosrei/twemoji-color-font/releases

-1. `TwitterColorEmoji-SVGinOT-12.0.1.zip` - The regular version of the font
+1. `TwitterColorEmoji-SVGinOT-12.0.1.zip` – The regular version of the font
    installs like any other font and can be specifically selected, but OS X will
    default to the `Apple Color Emoji` font for emojis.
-2. `TwitterColorEmoji-SVGinOT-OSX-12.0.1.zip` - A hack to replace the `Apple
+2. `TwitterColorEmoji-SVGinOT-OSX-12.0.1.zip` – A hack to replace the `Apple
    Color Emoji` font by [using the same internal name][12].
 Install and accept
    the warning in Font Book.